 Tissue factor transcription, image source: BLOOD, 26 JANUARY 2012

-Tisotumab vedotin, also known as HuMax-TF, HuMax®-TF-ADC or TF-011-MMAE, jointly developed by Seagen and Genmab, is an ADC targeted to Tissue Factor (TF).
-It includes a antibody targeting Tissue Factor (TF) conjugated with monomethyl auristatin E (MMAE) via a cleavable maleimidocaproyl-valyl-citrullinyl-p-aminobenzyloxycarbonyl (mc-val-cit-PABC) type linker.
-It is currently in clinical phase 3 for cervical cancer (NCT04697628), in clinical phase 2 for solid tumors (NCT03485209), and in clinical phase 2 for ovarian cancer.
+Tisotumab vedotin, also known as TIVDAK, jointly developed by Seagen and Genmab, is an ADC targeted to Tissue Factor (TF).
+It includes an antibody targeting Tissue Factor (TF) conjugated with monomethyl auristatin E (MMAE) via a cleavable maleimidocaproyl-valyl-citrullinyl-p-aminobenzyloxycarbonyl (mc-val-cit-PABC) type linker.
+On September 20, 2021, it is approved by FDA for the treatment of adult patients with recurrent or metastatic cervical cancer with disease progression on or after chemotherapy.

 LIV-1 is a transmembrane protein with zinc transporter and metalloproteinase activity.
 Their expression in tissues is heterogeneous, reflecting their different functions.
 Among them, the LIV1 (ZIP6) protein is mainly expressed in hormone-controlled tissues and its expression is sensitive to estrogen levels.
 It was first identified as an estrogen-inducible gene in breast cancer cell lines and subsequently found to be associated with HR-positive breast cancers.
 In addition to breast cancer, it has also been detected in pancreatic, prostate, melanoma, cervical and uterine cancers.